 What could be better than naming your daughter after an evergreen shrub that produces juicy bright blue berries?
 For the nickname, you can pick anyone from Juno, Junie, June, or Junebug.

 Kalian, a pretty Polish name, translates to flower.
-You can consider its variations such as Kalene, Kalena, or Kaline as wells.
+You can consider its variations such as Kalene, Kalena, or Kaline.

-If you want an exotic plus botanical name for your child, you can use the Hawaiian name Leilani for her.
+If you want an exotic plus botanical name for your child, you can use the Hawaiian name Leilani.
 Meaning ‘child of heavenly flower’, Leilani has a lilting and beautiful feel to it.
 For the nickname, you can pick Leia.

 Lilac, the light purple flower with a beautiful scent, would make a nice name for your baby.
 Yes, it may not be as famous as Lily or Violet, but is rising the rankings steadily.